 Let’s take the example of a 401(k).
 If you decide to invest $200 each month, then that will automatically go into whatever fund or investments are in your 401(k) every month.

 Some months you might buy at a loss.
-Other months you could buy more stock because the market was down.
+In other months you could buy more stock because the market was down.
 Either way, the key is that you are investing consistently.

-Key factors to keep in mind whenever you invest
+Is now a good time to invest?
+Key factors to keep in mind

 1. Have clear objectives

-Having a clear goal in mind and revisiting those goals often will help you figure out the best investing strategy for you.
+Having a clear goal in mind and revisiting those metrics often will help you figure out the best investment strategy for you.
 It will also keep things in perspective when you’re feeling overwhelmed with the volatility of the market.

 2. Understand your risk tolerance